montystoryteller/montystoryteller.github.io/content/english/blog/2026-05-11_open_mic_eyupmiduck.md

 ![](/images/eyupmiduck_2026.jpg)

 I'd booked a room in a nearby pub, so wasn't doing the camping thing (too early in the year for that!).
 The site was all in a single field, with the two main stages at either end of a single large tent.
 As soon as one band went off, there was a five minute sound check at the other end, and the next band started up.
 There was also a second, open mic, tent that ran all weekend, a local brewery beer tent, and some excellent food vans.
+And an Sunday evening tea time finish which meant I could get a boat back home the same night.

 ![](eyupmiduck_2026_tents.jpg)